sushobhansen/ILLITHERM-FV/README.md

  *emissivity	float	Emissivity - required first layer only, set others to null

- *nodes		int			number of nodes in the layer
+ *nodes		int			number of nodes in the layer (in general, node spacing should be approx 25 mm for best results)

  *Variables must be comma delimited